Dave Evangelisti By: Dave Evangelisti

 It is important to be prepared for this exam – consider using our ASVAB practice to ensure you get the score you would like on your first try.

-1. Take a practice exam – this will help you get a baseline score and help you figure out what subjects you need to dedicate the most study time too.
+1. Take a Practice Exam: This will help you get a baseline score and help you figure out what subjects you need to dedicate the most study time too.

-2. Find study resources – you should find some study resources that work for you.
+2. Find Study Resources: You should find some study resources that work for you.
 We offer an ASVAB study guide, which is a good place to start.
 Some students may prefer to use a prep course or another form of study.

-3. Take a final practice exam – once you feel comfortable with the material, you should take a final practice exam.
+3. Take a Final Practice Exam: Once you feel comfortable with the material, you should take a final practice exam.
 This will help ensure you are ready for the actual exam.
 If you do not do as well as you would have liked, go back to step 2 and continue your studies.

 You can fail the ASVAB 2 times.
 If you fail the ASVAB a 3rd time, you will be ineligible to take the exam again.

 As with most exams, if you are not prepared, you will not do well.
 With that being said, the ASVAB is not the most difficult exam you will take.
-It will require proper preparation, but most students find it easier than the ACT or SAT.

 If we are basing this strictly off of the ASVAB, the Army and Air Force are the easiest branches to get into.
 They both require a minimum score of 31 for students who have a high school diploma.